SeanCheatham/scala-graph/README.md

 ```

 ## Expose a Graph as an Akka-backed HTTP Server
-The graph-akka-layyer module allows you to expose a Graph through a REST API Server, backed by Akka.
+The graph-akka-layer module allows you to expose a Graph through a REST API Server, backed by Akka.

 ### From an existing Graph instance
 ```scala